Omnes viae Romam ducunt

 It takes a reasonably fit person about 90 days to walk the 2000 kilometres from Canterbury to Rome and about 30 days to cycle there.
 A journey of a thousand miles begins with a single step – we are here to help you take that first step.

-On this website you will find information on walking the route and cycling the route, its history, advice on when to go, details on how to join the Confraternity and receive your pilgrim credential, an accommodation map that makes planning your journey easier than ever, and accommodation lists that can be printed and easily referenced.
+On this website you will find information on walking and cycling the route, its history, advice on when to go, and an accommodation list.
+Most important of all, there details on how to join the Confraternity and receive our membership pack including your pilgrim credential.

 Support the work of the Confraternity of Pilgrims to Rome by becoming a member or by making a one off donation today!